hep-mirrors/sherpa/Manual/source/manual/parameters/matrix-elements.rst

 The scale setter options which are currently available are

+:option:`METS`
+  ``METS`` is the default scale scheme in Sherpa and employed for multi-leg merging, both at leading and next-to-leading order.
+  Since it is important and complex at the same time, it will be described in detail in the next section.

 :option:`VAR`
   The variable scale setter is the simplest scale setter available.
 Scales